Thyroid Health Tips

 Early detection is very important and can sometimes be the difference between life or death.
 If you notice that something is off with your health or you experience any of these symptoms, play it safe and make an appointment to discuss your concerns with your doctor.
 Paying attention and knowing your body not only helps with early thyroid cancer detection, but also other underlying medical conditions that could be affecting your daily life.

-Talk to your doctor today about FNA for thyroid cancer so they can refer you to our clinic.
-Take control of your thyroid health.
+Talk to your doctor today about a thyroid nodule biopsy or FNA thyroid biopsy so they can refer you to our clinic.
+Take control of your thyroid gland health and trust experienced specialists who use thyroid ultrasound guided biopsy for accurate results.

 Dr. Celina Nadelman, M.D., is one of very few doctors in the U.S. to uniquely serve as both a board certified cytopathologist and a fine needle aspiration (FNA) specialist.
 In addition to operating her own FNA clinic and in-office laboratory practice in Beverly Hills, California, Dr. Nadelman performs the same dual-role services at Los Angeles County’s Martin Luther King, Jr. Outpatient Center, and is also a clinical instructor at UCLA’s David Geffen School of Medicine Greater Los Angeles Training Cytotechnology Consortium.